Characterizations of SLE$_{\kappa}$ for $\kappa \in (4,8)$ on Liouville quantum gravity: Introduction

 \subsection{Liouville quantum gravity surfaces}

-Formally, an LQG surface for $\gamma \in (0,2)$ is a random Riemann surface parameterized by a domain $D\subset \BB C$ whose Riemannian metric tensor is $e^{\gamma h(z)} \, dx\otimes dy$, where $h$ is some variant of the Gaussian free field (GFF) on $D$ and $dx\otimes dy$ is the Euclidean metric tensor (see~\cite{shef-gff,ss-contour,ig1,ig4} for more on the GFF).
-This does not make rigorous sense since $h$ is a distribution, not a function, so does not take values at points.
+Formally, an LQG surface for $\gamma \in (0,2)$ is a random Riemann surface parameterized by a domain $D\subset \BB C$ whose Riemannian metric tensor is $e^{\gamma h(z)} \, dx\otimes dy$, where $h$ is some variant of the Gaussian free field (GFF) on $D$ and $dx\otimes dy$ is the Euclidean metric tensor.
+For our purposes, we can always assume that $h$ is a \emph{GFF plus a continuous function}, meaning that there is a (possibly random and depending on $h$) continuous function $f$ on $D$ such that $h-f$ is the zero-boundary GFF on $D$ or the whole-plane GFF, as appropriate (see~\cite{shef-gff,ss-contour,ig1,ig4,berestycki-lqg-notes} for more on the GFF).

+The above definition does not make rigorous sense since $h$ is a distribution, not a function, so does not take values at points.
 However, Duplantier and Sheffield~\cite{shef-kpz} showed that one can make rigorous sense of the volume form $\mu_h = ``e^{\gamma h(z)} \, dz"$ associated with an LQG surface as a random measure on $D$ via a regularization procedure.
+This construction is a special case of a more general theory of measures of this form called \emph{Gaussian multiplicative chaos}, which was initiated by Kahane~\cite{kahane}; see~\cite{rhodes-vargas-review,aru-gmc-survey,berestycki-gmt-elementary} for expository works on this theory.

-One can similarly define a random length measure~$\nu_h$ associated with an LQG surface, which is defined on certain curves in $D$ including $\bdy D$ and independent Schramm-Loewner evolution~\cite{schramm0} ($\SLE_\kappa$)-type curves for $\kappa = \gamma^2$~\cite{shef-zipper}.
-(There is an alternative, more general approach to defining measures of this form called \emph{Gaussian multiplicative chaos}; see~\cite{rhodes-vargas-review} for a survey.)
+One can similarly define a random length measure~$\nu_h$ associated with an LQG surface, which is defined on certain curves in $D$ including $\bdy D$ (if $h$ locally looks like a free-boundary GFF near $\bdy D$) and independent Schramm-Loewner evolution~\cite{schramm0} ($\SLE_\kappa$)-type curves for $\kappa = \gamma^2$~\cite{shef-kpz,shef-zipper}.
+More precisely, one can define $\nu_h$ in the case when $\bdy D$ is piecewise linear segment using a direct regularization procedure, then extend to the boundary of a general domain by conformal covariance (see~\cite[Section 6]{shef-kpz}).
+One can define $\nu_h$ on an SLE$_\kappa$-type curve using the SLE / GFF coupling results from~\cite{shef-kpz}, or directly as a Gaussian multiplicative chaos measure w.r.t.\ the Minkowski content measure on the curve~\cite{benoist-lqg-chaos}.

 The measures $\mu_h$ and $\nu_h$ satisfy a conformal covariance formula~\cite[Proposition 2.1]{shef-kpz}: if $f : D \rta \wt D$ is a conformal map and \eqb \wt h = h\circ f^{-1} + Q\log |(f^{-1})'| ,\quad \op{for} \: Q = \frac{2}{\gamma} + \frac{\gamma}{2} \eqe then $f$ pushes forward $\mu_{ h}$ to $\mu_{\wt h}$ and $\nu_{ h}$ to $\nu_{\wt h}$ (in fact, this holds a.s.\ for all choices of conformal map $f$ simultaneously~\cite{shef-wang-lqg-coord}).